Authority10240/hyperboliq_assesment/README.md

 # hyperboliq_assesment

+The app runs on Flutter v3.10.3

 hyperboliq app runs without a need for a username and password.

-Once the repo has been cloned, run the following commands
+Once the repo has been cloned

+configure the run configuration and set the entry point to the lib\main.dart file

+and then run the following commands

     flutter pub get;\
     flutter pub run intl_utils:generate;\